Comparison of $f(R,T)$ Gravity with Type Ia Supernovae Data: Perfect Fluids

 where $\rho=\rho(n,s)$ is the energy density and $p=p(n,s)$ is the pressure.
 If stress-energy is conserved then, using the equation $\nabla_\mu T^{\mu\nu}=0$, it can be shown that the energy density and pressure are related by

-We will discover when considering non-standard gravity that the naïve number density and stress-energy tensor are not always conserved; nonetheless, we will treat Eq.~(\ref{pressure relation}) as a definition for the naïve pressure $p$.
+We will discover when considering nonstandard gravity that the naïve number density and stress-energy tensor are not always conserved; nonetheless, we will treat Eq.~(\ref{pressure relation}) as a definition for the naïve pressure $p$.

-In standard gravity, it is common to assume $\mathcal{L}_m=p$ \cite{Harko_2011}, but it is worth understanding the origin of this expression, which for non-standard gravity turns out not to be so simple, as was pointed out by \cite{Brown_1993}.
+In standard gravity, it is common to assume $\mathcal{L}_m=p$ \cite{Harko_2011}, but it is worth understanding the origin of this expression, which for nonstandard gravity turns out not to be so simple, as was pointed out by \cite{Brown_1993}.
 We start with the form

 where $J^\mu=n u^\mu$ is the current density, $\alpha^A$ are a set of index functions used to label fluid flow line, and $\beta_A,\theta$ and $\phi$ are Lagrange multipliers used respectively to ensure that current flows along the flow lines, entropy is conserved, and the current is conserved.
 The number density $n$ is now to be interpreted as an implicit function of $J^\mu$, given by